hyp3rlinx/PSTrojanFile/README.md

 Leverages alternate shorthand PS commands like "saps", "gc" start a process and get-content etc.

-DLL Execution: create a trojan PS1 file that will try to download and execute a remote DLL namec "1.d"
+DLL Execution Example: create a trojan PS1 file that will try to download and execute a remote DLL namec "1.d"

 Python: <br>
 from base64 import b64encode <br>